18F/state-worker-app-concept/concept.md

 # Introduction

-Much of the technology that people use to access safety net programs and States use to administer those programs is aging and crumbling, despite significant significant spending and effort to modernize.
+Much of the technology that people use to access safety net programs and States use to administer those programs is aging and crumbling, despite significant spending and effort to modernize.

 **Our current approaches to fixing this situation play right into government’s weaknesses.**